Travel policies and procedures

 Weekend curfew time (Friday and Saturday night) is the following:

 - 12:00 am for grade 10, 11, and 12 students

 - 10:00 pm for grade 8 and 9 students

 Weekday curfew time (Sunday to Thursday) is the following:

-If you are living with your natural parent, your parent simply needs to bring his/her passport and proof of the new address to International Programs Office.
+If you are living with your natural parent, your parent simply needs to bring his/her passport and proof of their new address to our International Programs Office.

-If you are staying with a official International Programs host family, and you would like to move, come see your Homestay Coordinator first.
+If you are staying with a West Vancouver Schools International Program host family and you would like to move, come see your Homestay Coordinator first.
 We will assist you in solving issues you might experience.
 Often, it’s just a result of miscommunication and the situation will be resolved quickly.

-If a homestay change is needed, the student must complete a written Notice of Homestay Termination and give two weeks’ notice.
+If a homestay change is needed, two weeks’ notice is required.
 If the student is not willing or able to stay the two weeks, we must collect payment from the student for the full notice period.
-You must contact the International Office for any changes!
+You must contact the International Department for any changes!

 We will be contacting you via email, phone, and text messages, so let us know if anything changes!
 Same for your homestay and custodian information, please inform us of any changes.